Pbhacks/IwX/README.md

 1. Clone the repository to your local machine. git clone https://github.com/pbhacks/IwX
-2. Navigate to the project directory.
+2. Navigate to the project directory. (cd Iwx)
-3. Install dependencies.
+3. Install dependencies. (npm i)
-4. Run the app.
+4. Run the app. (npm start and scan using expo mobile app the qr to run on android)

 ## Contribution